f1yn/cockpit-ultralight/README.md

 **Without adding anything new, you'll be greeted by a screen like this:**

--   A simple screen build using [patternfly](https://www.patternfly.org/) components
+-   A simple screen built using [patternfly](https://www.patternfly.org/) components
--   A statically loaded image
+-   A statically loaded SVG (from the `/static` directory)
 -   A live preview of the current contents of `/etc/hostname`
 -   A stored output of the latest execution of the `hostnamectl` (in a user shell)